-Individual Comments/ Concerns Response/Action Taken May 30, 2020 (via website) building a temporary bridge so that people can still easily get from one side of town to the other.
+Individual Comments/ Concerns Response/Action Taken (via website) the other.
 The detour is simply too long, for kids in school, trips to get groceries (especially in winter), and most importantly for emergency services.
 Imagine a house catching fire on the north side of town and the fire department having to drive that long detour to get there!
 Same for a medical emergency.
-There NEEDS to be a temporary bridge while the other is being replaced. email sent.
+There NEEDS to be a temporary bridge while the other is being replaced.
 Paisley Resident May 30, 2020 (via website) I have submitted a proposal for the Paisley bridge replacement already, I hope you have received it.
 If you haven't please email me, and I will send again.
 I am for the temporary bridge replacement option.
 This time, however, I wanted to comment on the addresses as labelled on Queen St., north of the bridge, as marked on option 3.
 My place is labelled "1227 Sunset Drive" - in between 302 Queen St. N. and 326 Victoria St. N. My building's actual address is 306-312 Queen St. N., and my neighbour is not on Victoria St their address is 328 Queen St. N. You might want to correct that.
 I don't think there even is a Sunset Drive in Paisley. • Acknowledgement email sent.
 Paisley Resident May 30, 2020 (via website) My husband and I have been discussing this, the best alternative we see would be the temporary bridge as shown in the photos.
 We do understand though that the County will make the decision based on the most economical option, regardless of what the residents of the village know is best for them to continue to lead normal lives.
 If a temporary bridge is not feasible for vehicle traffic, at the very least install one for foot traffic so the village is not totally divided. • Acknowledgement email sent.
 Paisley Resident May 30, 2020 (via website) • What are the options being considered?
 What is the timeline for the repairs?
 Will there be a complete shutdown of traffic? • Acknowledgement email sent.
 Paisley Resident May 30, 2020 (via website) • I think we would need a temporary bridge. • Acknowledgement email sent.
-Paisley Resident May 31, 2020 • Temporary bridge would be best bet. • Acknowledgement email sent.
+Paisley Resident May 31, 2020 (via website) Temporary bridge would be best bet. • Acknowledgement email sent.